im-chinmayakumar/Databricks-14-Days-AI-Challenge-/README.md

-The goal of this challenge is to progressively build skills in **Databricks, Apache Spark, and data engineering**, moving from foundations to **production-grade data pipelines, advanced analytics, and machine learning workflows**.
+The goal of this challenge is to progressively build skills in **Databricks, Apache Spark, and data engineering**, moving from foundations to **production-grade data pipelines, advanced analytics, and AI/ML workflows**.

 ---